nyasha-0-0/MediIQ-Website/README.md

 ## 📌 Overview
 MediIQ is a web-based system designed to assist trained medical staff in triaging and managing patients in emergency settings.
 It helps in registering patients, analyzing symptoms, and prioritizing them in a queue based on urgency.

+## 🎯 Purpose
+This system was designed to support medical staff during emergency situations by reducing workload and improving patient prioritization, helping ensure that critical cases are attended to in a timely manner.

 ## ⚙️ Core Idea
 The system combines AI-assisted decision-making with human supervision to ensure both efficiency and safety.
 It is intended to be used by medical professionals, where AI provides recommendations but final decisions remain under expert control.